Default Font Size Icon

 9. Failure to comply with the college's technology acceptable use policy (700.150 acceptable use, authorized user policy).

-20. Safety violations.
-Safety violations include any non-accidental conduct that interferes with or otherwise compromises any college policy, equipment, or procedure relating to the safety and security of the college community and/or visitors, including tampering with fire safety equipment and triggering false alarms or other emergency response systems.
+26. Safety violations.
+Safety violations include any non-accidental, reckless or unsafe conduct that interferes with or otherwise compromises any college policy, equipment, or procedure relating to the safety and security of the college community and/or visitors, including tampering with fire safety equipment and triggering false alarms or other emergency response systems.

 In addition to initiating discipline proceedings for violation of the code of student conduct, the college may refer any violations of federal, state, or local laws to civil and criminal authorities for disposition.
 The college shall proceed with student disciplinary proceedings regardless of whether the underlying conduct is subject to civil or criminal prosecution.

-1. Disciplinary warning.
-A verbal statement to a student that there is a violation and that continued violations may be cause for further disciplinary action.
+1. Warning.
+A verbal or written statement to a student that there is a violation and that continued violations may be cause for further disciplinary action.
+Warnings are corrective actions, not disciplinary, and may not be appealed.

 2. Written reprimand.
 Notice in writing that the student has violated one or more terms of this code of conduct and that continuation of the same or similar behavior may result in more severe disciplinary action.